PingOne Advanced Identity Cloud

 'https://<tenant-env-fqdn>/openidm/config/audit'

-For more information, refer to IDM REST API reference.
+Learn more in IDM REST API reference.

 2. Update the audit configuration as needed.
 The following example enables the reconciliation audit event handler.